Steps to chop & prep raw and ripe jackfruits remain the same. Have listed them in detail below.

 Cooking raw jackfruits:

 1. Pressure cook raw jackfruits with salt and 1 cup of water for 1 whistle to get soft, well-cooked raw jackfruit.
-With 1 whistle they do not get overcooked.
+Just1 whistle or they get overcooked.

 Add 2 tablespoons of oil while cooking raw jackfruits to help you clean your pressure cooker easily later on.
 Oil prevents any gum from sticking to your pressure cooker.